 8. Shipping a Car

 You have the option to ship your car to Germany from the nearest Vehicle Processing Center (VPC), but it’s not a requirement.
-Roads are smaller in Germany, which means cars and parking spaces are smaller as well.
+The military will pay for 1 car to be shipped through a VPC, but any others is out of your own pocket.
+Keep in mind, roads are smaller in Germany, which means cars and parking spaces are smaller as well.

 My advice: If your car is paid off, bring it.
 If you’re currently making payments on a vehicle (or two) and will NOT pay that off during your tour, sell it.
 There’s plenty of cheap, reliable cars to purchase here that’ll get you from point A to B.

 I know how hard it is to get rid of your baby, but would you rather make ridiculous car payments while living overseas for the next 3+ years or would you rather spend that money on memories traveling the world with your friends & family?
 See what I did there… 😉